iceghost/resume/5-projects/2-document-repo.typ

 emphasis on important information and interactive quizzes.
 Students can easily access learning materials to get better academic results.

-/ Users: HCMUT students learning general subjects.
+I learned about the bus factor and the value of internal documentation in Software Engineering for ensuring maintainability through this project.

-/ Result: \~500 visits every day.
+/ Result: \~500 visits every day during Oct 2021 to Dec 2021.